-External-beam radiation therapy (EBRT) is delivered from a machine and is used to treat many types of head and neck cancer.
+External-beam radiation therapy (EBRT) is the most common type of radiation therapy used to treat many types of head and neck cancer.
+It is delivered from a machine.
 Different types of EBRT include proton therapy, three-dimensional conformal radiation therapy (3D-CRT), intensity-modulated radiation therapy (IMRT), hyperfractionated therapy and stereotactic radiosurgery.

-Drug therapy is systemic therapy that travels throughout the body and may include chemotherapy, hormone therapy, immunotherapy or targeted therapy (see Figure 1).
+Drug therapy may include chemotherapy, hormone therapy, immunotherapy or targeted therapy.

-Chemotherapy is typically part of the treatment plan for most types of head and neck cancer.
+Chemotherapy is typically used only in patients with advanced head and neck cancers.
 It may be given alone or in combination with other forms of treatment.
-In early stages, it may be used before surgery (neoadjuvant) to help shrink the tumor, or after surgery (adjuvant) to kill remaining cells.
 It may be given intravenously (IV) through a small tube inserted into a vein or port, or taken orally as a pill.
-It is typically delivered in cycles, with treatment periods followed by rest periods to give the body time to recover.
+Most patients with early-stage head and neck cancers do not receive chemotherapy.

-Hormone therapy is a part of treatment, if the thyroid is partially or fully removed, to supplement the hormone the gland makes.
+Hormone therapy is a part of treatment to supplement the hormone the thyroid gland makes if the thyroid is partially or fully removed.
 It may also be used to slow down the growth of remaining differentiated cancer cells.
-It is typically given as a pill that is taken daily.
+It is typically given orally as a pill that is taken daily.

 Immunotherapy helps the body’s own immune system recognize and destroy cancer cells.
 It may be used as first-line therapy for metastatic, recurrent or unresectable (inoperable) head and neck cancers.
-And, it may be indicated when the cancer progresses on or after platinum-based chemotherapy.
-By training the immune system to respond to cancer, this strategy has the potential for a response that can extend beyond the end of treatment.
-The main type of immunotherapy approved for head and neck cancers is immune checkpoint inhibitors, which prevent the immune response from slowing down, so that immune cells continue fighting cancer.
+It may be used when the cancer progresses during or after platinum-based chemotherapy.
+The main type of immunotherapy approved for head and neck cancers is immune checkpoint inhibitors, which prevent the immune response from slowing down so that immune cells continue fighting cancer.
 It may be given intravenously (IV) through a vein or a port or as an injection.

 When given for head and neck cancers, these drugs target specific genes, such as BRAF, RET and NTRK, or proteins and growth factors, including VEGF, EGFR and MEK.
-It may be used with or without chemotherapy and after surgery for advanced stage head and neck cancers.
+This therapy may be used with or without chemotherapy and after surgery for advanced stage head and neck cancers.

 Chemoradiation, also called chemoradiotherapy, combines chemotherapy with radiation therapy.
 It makes cancer cells more sensitive to radiation, making it easier for the radiation to kill them.